topheman/react-es6-isomorphic/README.md

 ![image](http://dev.topheman.com/wp-content/uploads/2015/04/logo-reactjs.png)

-*UPDATE :* Facebook released [react@0.14.0](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html), so I upgraded [topheman/react-es6](https://github.com/topheman/react-es6) and this project with the latest version (also upgraded react-router).
+*UPDATE :* Facebook released [react@0.14.0](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html), so I upgraded [topheman/react-es6](https://github.com/topheman/react-es6) and this project with the latest version (also upgraded react-router - which was the most of the work).

 This project is the isomorphic version of [topheman/react-es6](https://github.com/topheman/react-es6), which contains all the front-end part (UI in React ...) and was coded so that it could be executed in both client and server side (shared components, routes, services ...)